arjunghai/aditiLearnsPy/README.md

 |---|---|---|---|

 Unfortunately and to no one's surprise, the teachers at TIBAP are, well, below average and thus cannot follow simple instructions.
-So what you have received back is data that is incomplete or not in the desired format.
+So what you have received back is data that is in some cases incomplete or not in the desired format.

-Now with the assistant to the assistant principal breathing down your neck, you have no choice but to fix the data yourself and make sure the report cards get sent out on time.
+Now with the assistant to the assistant principal, your boss, breathing down your neck, you have no choice but to fix the data yourself and make sure the report cards get sent out on time.

 ## Your Assignment
 You must take the data in `grades.csv` it into an output file.

-The file will be a `csv` that contains a single row for each student with the following columns.
+The output file will also be a `csv` that contains a single row for each student with the following columns.

 | Student ID | Grade Subject<sub> 1<sub> | Grade Subject<sub> ...<sub> | Grade Subject <sub>5<sub> | Overall Grade | Awards | Teacher ID |
 |---|---|---|---|---|---|---|